ritza-co/Custom-google-trends/Article.md

 After doing so, The `Conversation` tab will be opened in which you can have a discussion as per usual about the pull request you just created.
 You will notice that `review-notebook-app`bot has commented with a link to view our pull request on ReviewNB, lest we want to revive JSON dragon let's click on that link.

 The link takes us to the `Changes` tab on ReviewNB which we can also get to via the normal app [route]('https://app.reviewnb.com/') -> `Pull requests`.
 From there we can see the changes we've added and even add a comment on certain lines if we need to get clarification or provide feedback.
-Let's post a comment on the new graph, I've posted "**Interesting!**".
+Let's post a comment on the new graph, I've posted

+`Try to show a more realistic example here, as if you were actually a reviewer on the pull request - e.g. maybe ask to make the image quality better or the file size smaller`.

+"**Interesting!**".
 We can now see our comment on the `Discussion` tab, and if we head back to Github, we will see the same thing in Conversation.

 #

+`Try to finish off a bit more cleanly - summarize what the reader built and what they could do next if they wanted to explore the idea further`.

 Finally, let's resolve our one-sided conversation and merge our WIP branch to main.
 This concludes the tutorial, if you need to explore other options within the tools and resources we have used,